 NoScript has the ability to replace third-party scripts with a local one, on your computer.
 This is called a surrogate script, you can for example replace a jQuery library from Google CDN (ajax.googleapis.com) with your own to protect your privacy or just in case the CDN fails (it happens!).
 The best solution is that if web developers use a CDN, then they use a local fallback in case if the CDN is not available or blocked (Google domains can also be blocked by some countries).

 For this privacy problem, the next addon can help you.

 – uMatrix / RequestPolicy: with an addon like these, you can block all third-party HTTP requests of a website.
 This is the best privacy protection, no more Google Maps iframes tracking you without your consent and no more third-party tracking pixel image!

 If you use uMatrix or RequestPolicy with a default-deny-policy for cross-site requests, it can also protect you from CSRF attacks.

 Be ready to see a lot websites failing because they use third-party domains or CDNs.
 Sometimes it can seem annoying to whitelist websites third-party domains but it’s worth it!

 About uMatrix: when Firefox switched to Web Extensions, NoScript and RequestPolicy were not compatible anymore so I had to find an alternative. uMatrix can replace NoScript by blocking scripts and replace RequestPolicy by blocking third-party requests.
 Note that NoScript can still be useful for blocking XSS and clickjacking attacks.

-uMatrix can also replace Cookie Monster (addon not supported anymore) by blocking cookies and there is a functionality to spoof the HTTP referer header for third-party website, which I did previously with an addon like ModifyHeaders to edit HTTP request headers or an addon like moz-rewrite to edit both request and response headers depending on the incoming and outgoing domain (addon not compatible anymore but if we still want to modify headers, we can use another addon or a tool like mitmproxy).
+uMatrix can also replace Cookie Monster (addon not supported anymore) by blocking cookies and there is a functionality to spoof the HTTP referer header for third-party website, which I used previously with an addon like ModifyHeaders to edit HTTP request headers or an addon like moz-rewrite to edit both request and response headers depending on the incoming and outgoing domain (addon not compatible anymore but if we still want to modify headers, we can use another addon like Header Editor or a tool like mitmproxy).